Help prevent a growing crisis – suicide – by supporting DBT-LBC

 Any donation to DBT-LBC works to provide consumers with a reliable source for identifying the therapist nearest them who can help.
 All donations are tax deductible.
 Please donate today!

 ** DBT is a comprehensive treatment that focuses specifically on reducing the risk of suicide and maladaptive behaviors by teaching people how to cope effectively with suicidal thoughts and urges, and to build lives they experience as worth living.
 Research conducted over the past 30 years has proven that DBT works to save lives and improve the quality of life when it is delivered with adherence to the treatment model.
 We know that, in order to be effective, a treatment must be provided as it has been researched.
 This is called ‘being adherent to the treatment model’.
 Adherent therapy also increases the vitally important likelihood of staying in treatment to completion.

 The DBT - Linehan Board of Certification (DBT-LBC) is a non-profit 501c3 organization dedicated to certifying mental health providers who treat suicidal behavior using the gold standard, evidence-based treatment: Dialectical Behavior Therapy (DBT).
 Certification matters!

 ***Please consider a tax deductible donation to the DBT-LBC with this Donate button at the bottom of the page.
-Please also consider choosing DBT-Linehan Board of Certification as the charity that you support through AmazonSmile.

 What do actual clients say?